Cannabis Addiction Explained

 Street Terms for the Effects of Cannabis

-Again because of the problematic nature of discussing cannabis consumption in a criminalised environment, a wide range of euphemisms have evolved to describe the effects of the drug on users, including but not limited to:
+Again because of the problematic nature of discussing cannabis consumption in a criminalised environment, a wide range of euphemisms have evolved to describe the impact of the drug on users, including but not limited to: